Don't get MAD at your computer or wireless network... get help!

-COSD is a zero-carbon business, which means travel by human-powered cycling and public transportation, and being close enough to monitor an intractable WiFi problem without incurring excessive call-out charges is an important part of that service commitment.
+COSD is a zero-carbon business: travel by human-powered cycling, from a point close enough to monitor any intractable WiFi problem without incurring excessive call-out charges, is an important part of that service commitment.

 This helps COSD to offer WiFi service & installation without call-out charges in Dublin 4 (Ballsbridge, Donnybrook, Merrion, Irishtown & Ringsend), Dublin 6 (Ranelagh, Rathmines), Dublin 2 and Dublin 8 (close to City Centre), Booterstown and nearby areas in Blackrock, and the inner parts of Dublin 14.

-If you live farther away, please be prepared for a call-out charge equal to the time that would be spent in a return trip by car from the COSD home office in Ballsbridge.
+If you live farther away, please be prepared for a call-out charge equal to the time that would have been spent in a return trip by car from the COSD home office in Ballsbridge.

 More questions?
 Ready to get started?

 Please email or phone, then schedule your initial WiFi visit: